Slatyo/SlatyBot-Support/README.md

 *JavaScript*
 For now we are using jQuery as the framework behind JavaScript.
-For the near future we want to use Anguluar.
+For the near future we want to use Angular.

 *Frontend*
 SCSS and Bootstrap so far